 Identifying Hallmarks and Maker’s Marks

-To authenticate gold jewelry and other precious metals, follow these steps:
+To confirm the authenticity of your gold jewelry and other precious metals, take the following steps:

 Common Signs of Fake Gold Jewelry